gentry-php/gentry/README.md

 ## Example using Toast
-Let's show an example of generating tests for the [Toast test runner](https://packagist.org/packages/toast-php/runner) (since that's what I usually choose ;)).
+Let's show an example of generating tests for the [Toast test runner](https://packagist.org/packages/toast/unit) (since that's what I usually choose - I wrote it, after all ;)).
 Gentry offers a pre-built template for this!
-Install it
+Install it first:
-first:

 ```sh
 composer require --dev gentry/toast